Congratulations on getting a Southwest Airlines Interview.

 How would you deal with an upset customer?

-• First, state you would listen to the customer and understand the complaint.
+- First, state that you would listen to the customer and understand the complaint.

-• Next, say you would try and fix the problem.
+- Next, say you would try to fix the problem.

-• Finally, mention you would learn from the experience and if the customer was still upset, say you would not let it impact your service to other customers.
+- Finally, mention that you would learn from the experience, and if the customer was still upset, say you would not let it impact your service to other customers.

 How do you feel about relocating to a different city?